-The rock is very poor and crumbles in your hand.
-The west side of the west tower used to have a ladder bolted to it and looks to provide the easiest ascent to the top.
-The final summit pitch is rated 5.0 and is located just east of the old ladder.
+The rock on Rabbit Ears Peak is very poor and crumbles in your hand.
+The west side of the west tower (The Rabbit's Back, 10,654') used to have a ladder bolted to it and looks to provide the easiest ascent to the top of the west tower.
+The final summit pitch is rated 4th class and is located just east of the old ladder.
+However, the high point of the peak is actually the east tower (The Rabbit's Ears, ~10,657'), which is also considerably more difficult in technical nature.

 CLICK HERE for more history of the area.